Rise-Vision/rise-data-counter/README.md

 - `completion`: The completion message provided by the user or designer.

 For type equals to `up`, the following exclusive properties will be available inside the `details` object:
-- `started`: A boolean indicating the target date/time was reached.
+- `started`: A boolean indicating the target date/time has been reached to start counting up.

 ### Logging